• Best of Web

 They ran straight over a group of women, who had locked arms together and stood in their path, not believing that the tanks would dare kill them.
 They ran over one newlywed couple who, holding on to one another tightly, deliberately threw themselves in their path.
 They destroyed barracks, with people sleeping inside.
 They resisted the homemade grenades, the stones, the picks, and other metal objects that the prisoners threw at them…[W]ithin an hour and a half, the soldiers had pacified the camp, removed those prisoners who had agreed to go quietly, and put the rest in handcuffs.

 When the smoke cleared, hundreds lay dead or wounded.
 The insurrection was over.
 Communism triumphed for the moment, but its clock was ticking.
-Only a quarter-century later, the Soviet Union imploded, relegating communism to a few of the world’s backwaters such as North Korea and Cuba, and the pampered faculty lounges of many American universities.
+Only a quarter-century later, the Soviet Union imploded, relegating communism to a few of the world’s backwaters such as Red China, North Korea and Cuba, and the pampered faculty lounges of many American universities.

 Some might say the prisoners at Kengir embarked on a fool’s errand when they rose in righteous fury against the regime that tormented them.
 They lost, so what was the point?